-I tried stressbuster tactics like taking a break, eating stress-reducing foods, journaling, and taking magnesium, but nothing was helping.
-Showtime was just around the corner, and I was feeling pretty nervous about how I would cope on site if I didn't get some much-needed sleep.
+I tried stressbuster tactics like meditation, taking a break, eating stress-reducing foods, journaling, and taking magnesium, but nothing was helping.
+Showtime was just around the corner, and I was feeling pretty nervous about how I would cope on-site if I didn't get some much-needed sleep.

 After an entire week of tossing and turning every night sans shuteye, I finally opened up to my colleague about my sleep-deprived situation.
 He, on the other hand, looked calm, well-rested, and peaceful.
 What was his secret?
 He told me that whenever he has issues falling asleep, he turns on the Andrew Johnson Deep Sleep app.
 I had never used a sleep app before, but then again, I had never had problems with slumber before, either.
 Intrigued, I asked him how an app could possibly help the sandman bring me a dream.
 He said that this app was so good, he hadn't ever gotten to the end because he was already fast asleep.

 So how does it work?
 Well, the app is similar to guided meditation; it uses a range of relaxation techniques and visualizations to help you build a natural sleeping pattern.
 Think of it as relaxation training.
 Andrew is a clinical hypnotherapist and globally-renowned life coach from Scotland whose self-help apps for stress, addiction, and bad habits have been downloaded more than 10 million times.
 With such a major recommendation and insane popularity worldwide, I had to give it a try.